-The budget for goods and services has decreased by \$4.34 million or 15.19% to \$24.26 million in the 2022/2023 Budget compared to the amended budget for the previous financial year.
+The budget for goods and services has increased by \$0.93 million or 3.4% to \$28.22 million in the 2023/2024 Budget compared to the amended budget for the previous financial year.
 There are increases and decreases in the material and services budget across Council.
-The overall decrease is mostly due to the additional expenditure incurred throughout 2021/2022 in response to the three flood events which impacted the Region.
 The budget reflects the anticipated changes in applicable allowances for growth and considers the macro and micro assumptions as outlined in the Finance and Resource section of this report.